Nellaker-group/TowardsDeepPhenotyping/README.md

 A notebook is also provided (Evaluate_RetinaNet.ipynb) That evaluates performance on a large set of test images (14k).

-## Cell classification and deep embeddings
+## Cell classification and Deep Embeddings

 We trained an ensemble system to stratify placental cells into 5 distinct populations.
-We used 3 base classfiers (Inception, InceptionResNet, and Xception) which were fined tuned on our data set of histology images.
-Add data used to fine tuned our cell classifiers, can be found in the folder "Dataset/CellClassifiersData".
+We used 3 base classfiers (InceptionV3, InceptionResNetV2, and Xception), which were fined tuned on our data set of histological images.

+Add data used to fine tune our cell classifiers can be found in the folder "Dataset/CellClassifiersData".

 Furthermore, the scripts used to train all base classifers are collected in "FineTuningScripts".

 For more details, please refer to our arXiv puplication: